top of page

 Using Positive Reinforcement

 For example, if your dog notices another dog but stays calm, immediately give a treat.
-This teaches your dog that calm behavior leads to good things.
+This teaches your dog that calm behaviour leads to good things.
 Avoid yelling or pulling on the leash, as this can increase anxiety and worsen reactivity.

 Gradual Desensitization and Counter-Conditioning